quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part60_Dyna_Integrated.md

 Episodes: 1, 6, 11
 Steps:    2800, 400, 200
 ```
-Here, the number of episodes taken to reach optimal performance decreases as \(n\) increases.
+Here, the number of episodes taken to reach optimal performance decreases as $n$ increases.

 x??